Select a message style: banner, modal, fullscreen, or Custom HTML.

 - Select Upload and click Insert Media.

 Buttons: Enter button label text and click Add button.
 Banner and modal messages support up to two buttons.
 Fullscreen messages support up to five buttons.
-If more than one button is added, choose a button layout: separate, joined, or stacked.
+If there are two buttons total, choose a button layout: separate, joined, or stacked.

 Custom KeysAdditional key-value pairs in your push notification payload for use by custom code in your app.
 You can use custom keys to pass additional campaign identifiers for analytics, pass user information to the device, control the look and feel of the app, provide image links, etc. : Enter a key and value.
 Click Add another for additional keys.